Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Our experience

-Since iPhone and Android phones are entirely different beasts when it comes to parental control monitoring, we tested Canopy on both types of phones (iPhone 15 and Samsung Galaxy S24 Ultra).
+Since iPhone and Android phones are entirely different beasts when it comes to parental control monitoring, we tested Canopy on both types of phones (an iPhone 15 and Samsung Galaxy S24 Ultra).
 While our Android experience was decent, we ran into many issues with our iPhone tests.

 iPhone experience

-We were able to easily sign up for the service through Canopy’s website, but after that, it got a little confusing.
+We signed up for the service through Canopy’s website without issues, but after that it got a little confusing.
 When we tried putting restrictions on the monitored device, none of our settings actually worked.
-We did get notifications, and the support team was quick and efficient, but overall, we weren’t entirely satisfied with our Canopy experience.
+We did get notifications, and the support team was quick and efficient, but we weren’t entirely satisfied with our Canopy experience.

 Canopy parental control app iPhone test for All About Cookies review